Increase Production by 10% with Uniflow

 For these manufacturers, reducing waste is the same as saving money.
 Every pound of unpumped adhesive they toss is literally throwing away cash.
 And that’s not all.

-You know the expression, “Time is money.”
-Well, changing out barrels is time-consuming.
-And you don’t want your employees to spend all their time switching out barrels, do you?
+An additional benefit is the time saved changing out barrels.
 Pumping all the way to the bottom means you can pump longer, with fewer barrel-changes.

 Just How Much Does The Competition Waste?